 When it comes to fluids, it’s widely suggested that you should aim to take on one bidon worth of fluid per hour of riding at a minimum.
-Of course this will vary according to temperature, however, it’s always wise to carry at least two to three bidons, or a hydration pack with you to ensure you stay properly hydrated in between water sources when riding.
-And obviously, work out in advance where and how you'll top up your water supplies.
+Of course, this will vary according to temperature.
+However, it’s always wise to carry at least two to three bidons, or a hydration pack with you to ensure you stay adequately hydrated in between water sources when riding.
+And obviously, work out in advance where and how you’ll top up your water supplies.

 Not packing for the long haul?
 Check out our guide on what tools and spares what to pack the next time you’re planning a ride.